Theatre

 Jaclyn Backhaus

-This unique and imaginative play by Backhaus tells story of the true accounts of John Wesley Powell and his crew.
-In the year of 1869, the party sets on a geographical expedition down the Green and Colorado Rivers and, of course, things get a little rocky.
-Although all of the figures portrayed in the story were men, the play specifies to fill all roles with non-male actors.
+This exciting play by Backhaus tells story of the true accounts of John Wesley Powell and his crew.
+In the year of 1869, the party sets on a geographical expedition down the Green and Colorado Rivers and, as expected, things get a little rocky.
 The play dives into themes of adventure, adversity, perseverance, friendship and brotherhood.
-I worked to capture all of this and more with my musical work for this production.
+The original score features the instrumental talent of fiddle and banjo duo Betse & Clark.
+More information on the players can be found at https://www.betseandclarke.com/.

 Twelfth Night